 Items You’ll Need

 - Smoking chips of your choice.
-Just know that certain types of chips like mesquite work well with stronger cheese while other types like nut wood are best suited for mild cheese.
+Just know that certain types of wood chips like mesquite work well with stronger cheese while other types like maple wood are best suited for mild cheese.
 You do have the option of substituting wood chips with other types of chips like bamboo chips or dry leaves if you’re keen to try out new flavors.

 - Aluminum foil in the event that your smoking chips start to flare up.